Under construction! Site being updated for 2024-25 AP Physics changes

 D. Draw it Together (these are the justifications in Science Skill 3.C)

-Connects the basic physics and evidence to the answer.
+Connects the basic physics and contextual evidence to the answer.

-Sometimes this can involves connecting several elements of basic physics with several bits of evidence.
+Sometimes this can involves connecting several elements of basic physics with several bits of contextual evidence.

 For calculations this can be the manipulation and substitution steps.

-This step might not be needed for simple questions where the physics and evidence lead naturally and easily to the correct answer.
+This step might not be needed for simple questions where the physics and context lead naturally and easily to the correct answer.

 See examples below.